Most wait to start investing until they have a significant amount saved up. This made sense a few years ago for two reasons:

 If you increase the amount you invested by $10 each month, in a year you’d be saving $170 a month.

 Next is being patient.

 Investing is a long-term game.
 Those who win are patient.

-You may want to check in every month or so to see how you’re investment is doing.
-However, don’t get to concerned if your investment drops.
+You may want to check in every month or so to see how your investment is doing.
+However, don’t get too concerned if your investment drops.
 Down markets are inevitable.
 But fight through them.
 The last thing you want to do is sell, when your investment has bottomed out.